GraveEaterMadison/Raspberry_pi_telegram_bot/README.md

 Once the bot is up and running, you can start sending commands via Telegram.
 The bot will respond with the requested information or perform the specified task.

+### Commands

+You can add more commands by modifying the bot.py file and defining new functions to handle those commands.

 ### Example Commands

 Here are some example commands you can use: